It's one of my favorite scenes from one of my favorite films:

 With the underpainting finished, we are ready to start completing individual areas of the composition.
 We will begin with the background of the painting and then work our way forward.

-To render the background, we add four gradients to our palette:
+For this step, we add four gradients to our palette:

 To ensure that the subject remains the point of focus, we only want to loosely render the background with a low level of detail.